 A person dissatisfied with a decision of a registrar in respect of a matter on which a registrar has exercised jurisdiction under section 13A(2) may appeal to a magistrate under section 29 of the Magistrates Court Act 2004.

-[Section 13B inserted by No. 69 of 2006 s.
+[Section 13B inserted: No. 69 of 2006 s.
 29.]

 14. Time for determination of proceedings